Roger Waters: Russian invasion of Ukraine

-A week before the 2022 Russian invasion of Ukraine, Waters told an RT interviewer that the talk of an attack was "bullshit" and propaganda demonising Russia.
-Waters said the US president, Joe Biden, was "fuelling the fire in the Ukraine ... that is a huge crime," and asked why the US does not encourage Ukraine "to negotiate, obviating the need for this horrific, horrendous war".
-The interviewer accused Waters of putting the responsibility on the country that was invaded, to which Waters said that Russia was responding to NATO provocations: "This war is basically about the action and reaction of NATO pushing right up to the Russian border – which they promised they wouldn’t do when Gorbachev negotiated the withdrawal of the U.S.S.R. from the whole of Eastern Europe."
-In another interview, Waters said the invasion of Ukraine was "probably the most provoked invasion ever" and refused to "see Russia from the current Russo-phobic perspective".
+A week before the Russian invasion of Ukraine in February 2022, Waters told an RT interviewer that rumours of Russia launching an invasion were "bullshit" and Russophobic propaganda.
+After the invasion, Waters said that US President Joe Biden was "fuelling the fire in the Ukraine... that is a huge crime", and questioned why the United States was not encouraging Ukraine "to negotiate, obviating the need for this horrific, horrendous war".
+Responding to accusations that he was placing the responsibility to negotiate on the country that was invaded, Waters said that Russia was responding to provocations from NATO: "This war is basically about the action and reaction of NATO pushing right up to the Russian border – which they promised they wouldn't do."
+In another interview, Waters said the attack on Ukraine was "probably the most provoked invasion ever" and he refused to "see Russia from the current Russo-phobic perspective".

-On 5 September 2022, the day after Olena Zelenska, the First Lady of Ukraine, appeared on the BBC, Waters published an open letter to her.
-He argued that the West should not support Ukraine with weapons, and that the West, led by the US, was interested in prolonging the war.
-He urged her husband to end the war based on the Minsk agreements.
-Waters's concerts in Poland were cancelled following the comments.
+On 5 September 2022, Waters published an open letter to Olena Zelenska, the First Lady of Ukraine.
+He accused Ukrainian "extreme nationalists" of starting the war and made no mention of Russia's responsibility for the invasion.
+He argued that the West should not provide Ukraine with weapons, and that Western governments were prolonging the war with their support.
+Waters urged her husband to end the war based on the Minsk agreements.
+Waters's This Is Not a Drill concerts in Poland were cancelled following local outrage over his comments.

-In February 2023, at Russia's request, Waters gave a speech to the United Nations Security Council.
-He condemned Russia's invasion "in the strongest possible terms", but said it was "not unprovoked" and that he also "condemned the provocateurs in the strongest possible terms".
-The speech drew criticism from American, Ukrainian and Albanian diplomats, but praise from Russia’s deputy UN ambassador, Dmitry Polyanskiy.
+In February 2023, Waters echoed Russian propaganda, saying that "the Ukraine" is "not really a country" but a "vague experiment", and suggesting that Vladimir Putin was "leading his country to the benefit of all of the people of Russia".
+Polly Samson and former bandmate David Gilmour responded by calling Waters a "Putin apologist".
+On 8 February, Waters gave a speech to the United Nations Security Council at the Russian government's behest.
+He condemned the invasion of Ukraine as illegal, but said it was "not unprovoked" and also "condemned the provocateurs" and called for a ceasefire.
+Waters was praised by Russia's deputy UN ambassador, Dmitry Polyanskiy.
+Ukraine's UN ambassador, Sergiy Kyslytsya, denounced Waters as "another brick in the wall" of Russian "disinformation and propaganda".

+In February 2025, Waters made another speech to the United Nations Security Council, which was requested by Russia for the tenth anniversary of the signing of the Minsk II agreement.
+Waters accused the Ukrainian president, Volodymyr Zelenskyy, of abandoning the Minsk agreements, in breach of his election promise, and accused the former UK prime minister Boris Johnson of acting for the US to stop peace talks.